Active galactic nucleus: Effects on planets

 It is expected that all supermassive black holes at the center of galaxies have gone through high AGN activity to reach the mass we see today.
 These periods of high AGN activity can potentially affect the atmospheres of planets and their habitability.
 Planets located in compact galaxies such as “Red Nuggets” are likely to be more impacted than planets located in typical elliptical galaxies such as M87 or spiral galaxies such as the Milky Way galaxy.

 For a planet with a high amount of initial oxygen in its atmosphere, AGN radiation may allow a thicker ozone layer, possibly by shielding it from other UV radiation.
 This would potentially increase the habitability of a planet.

-The supermassive black hole at the center of our galaxy (Sagittarius A*) experienced a phase of AGN activity.
+The supermassive black hole at the center of our galaxy (Sagittarius A*) experienced a phase of AGN activity 8 Gyr ago.
 This would have caused loss of atmospheres to planets within 1 kpc comparable to present-day Earth.
 The X-ray and extreme UV radiation also would have caused biological damage to surface life on planets without proper shielding.
 This would potentially hinder the development of complex life within a few kiloparsecs.

-The inherent energy from AGNs can also heat up the atmosphere of planets leading to (atmospheric escape).
+The inherent energy from AGNs can also heat up the atmosphere of planets leading to atmospheric escape.
 The combined effect of AGN outflows would likely make all planets within 1kpc (~1 kpc) of the center of a galaxy uninhabitable.